Protecting Your Contents In a Rental Property

 What is Tenants Liability Insurance?

-This is cover against accidental damage to your landlord’s fixtures, fittings and any contents; within the property that you are liable for under the terms of your tenancy agreement.
-In the event that you accidentally damage your landlord’s property you have a policy to be able to claim against, up to the value of cover you select.
+This is cover against accidental damage to your landlord’s fixtures and fittings.
+It also covers any landlord’s contents within the property you are renting.
+This is as long as your responsibility is noted in your tenancy agreement.
+In the event that you accidentally damage your landlord’s property you have a policy to be able to claim against.
+You can claim up to the value of cover you select.

 Learn more about tenants liability insurance here